|Guide||♦||13 Triplogs||Active Topic|

 This trip involves rappelling and down-climbing.
-A full set of technical canyoneering gear is needed, including: HELMET, harness, caribiner, and rappelling device.
-For this trip add a GPS, helmet, a 200 ft rope, helmet, and a 60 ft rope.
-Furthermore, I recommend each party take along 80 ft of webbing, 40ft accessory cord, 7 quick links, and an extra few caribiner.
+A full set of technical canyoneering gear is needed, including: HELMET, harness, carabiner, and rappelling device.
+For this trip, add a GPS, helmet, a 200 ft rope, helmet, and a 60 ft rope.
+Furthermore, I recommend each party take along 80 ft of webbing, 40ft accessory cord, 7 quick links, and an extra few carabiners.
 I do not recommend this trip for beginning canyoneers or canyonettes.
 P.S.
 Everyone wearing a helmet saved us an otherwise ugly day, buy and wear a helmet!

 This trip is rated a 5 in navigational difficulty.
 Horse Mesa is full of indistinct drainages running every which way.
 I recommend that you make use of the GPS route I will submit.
 Furthermore, to avoid the possibility of having to make tough choices in the dark, I recommend you get an early start.

 This canyon has the potential to hold a good deal of water.
 This description was written following a severe drought when there was still a decent amount of cold water (!) in the canyon, but not an overwhelming quantity.
 Your experience may vary!
 Warranty void upon opening, made in China, not for consumption by people under 12 or pregnant...